Genetics can be used in several ways to better understand, diagnose, and treat various disorders.

 Genetics is also increasing the ability to predict what disorders a person is likely to develop.
 For example, women with certain abnormalities in the BRCA genes are prone to breast cancer and ovarian cancer.
 These predictions may allow disease prevention and screening to be tailored much more to each person.

 Advances in techniques that assess people’s genetic characteristics and increased understanding of human genetics have improved diagnosis of genetic disorders before birth.
-In some cases, genetic disorders that are diagnosed before birth can be treated, which prevents future complications.
+In some cases, genetic disorders that are diagnosed before birth can be treated after birth or sometimes before, which prevents future complications.
 For example, corticosteroids given to the mother before birth may decrease the severity of a type of genetic hormone deficiency in the offspring.

 Genetic screening can be used to counsel parents about the risks of passing on a genetic disorder to their offspring.
 Screening can also be used to detect abnormalities in a fetus (see Prenatal Diagnostic Testing).